How to Run Successful Email Marketing Campaigns Step by Step

 The key is to send emails when you have something worth saying to your audience.

 Marketing automation often receives a negative knee-jerk reaction because it sounds like you’re treating your subscribers as robots who all get treated the same.
 But, it’s actually the opposite.
-Whether you prefer Salesforce or Hubspot or some other marketing automation tool, successful email marketing requires you send the right content to the right people at the right time and that means using marketing automation.
+Whether you prefer Salesforce or HubSpot or some other marketing automation tool, successful email marketing requires you send the right content to the right people at the right time and that means using marketing automation.

 No marketing automation platform works well unless you spend time keeping information up-to-date to ensure the content the subscriber receives is targeted to their product interests, stage in the customer journey, and other key elements, like gender.
+For organizations and companies that have got their automation right, it’s time to consider the use of AI in email marketing.

 The wonders of digital marketing provide a plethora of metrics which should guide every marketing decision you make.
 Here are some metrics you should watch: